artworking/base/doc/css.md

         /* styles */
     }
 }

+/**
+ * Mixin declaration
+ */
+@mixin mixin-name($foo, $bar: false) {
+	// rules
+}
 ```

 ## Property order

-CSS properties must appear in the order defined in .scss-lint.yml.
+CSS properties must appear in the order defined in `.scss-lint.yml`.
 This ordering standard groups related properties.

 Any missing properties (eg browser specific or otherwise rarely used properties) should go at the end of the style declaration in no particular order, and should probably be annotated with a brief explanation.
+It may also be worth [opening an issue](https://github.com/artworking/base/issues/new) so the property can be added into `.scss-lint.yml` for future projects.